r800360/cse15l-lab-reports/lab3.md

 Here, we piped the output of `grep` into the `head` command as the command output was too long to show in the report.

+3. `-c`: This command-line option takes the results of a regular `grep` search and creates a count of the frequency of search results per file.
+The same command output applying all three of the discussed flags is attached below:
 Source for all options: https://man7.org/linux/man-pages/man1/grep.1.html